 First up, it’s the spring celebration of all things strawberry, right here in Mount Pleasant.
 It features fresh-from-the-field deliciousness and family-friendly activities, happening now through Sunday evening.

-This is the 22nd annual Strawberry Festival put on by the good folks at Boone Hall Plantation, one of the Lowcountry’s preeminent locales.
+This is the 22nd annual Strawberry Festival in Charleston put on by the good folks at Boone Hall Plantation, one of the Lowcountry’s preeminent locales.

 From our Isle of Palms vacation rentals, just cross the IOP Connector into Mount Pleasant, then take 17 North.
 You can’t miss it, it’s up a short ways on your left on 17 (address: 2330 N. Hwy.
 17, Mt.
 Pleasant).
 Please note: for the Strawberry Festival, enter from Highway 17, not the main entrance to Boone Hall Plantation, which is located on Long Point Road.